 These plans also incorporate the Safe Systems Approach, which is a holistic, proactive way of thinking about traffic safety.
 Instead of blaming individual road users for crashes, it focuses on designing a transportation system that protects everyone–even when people make mistakes.
 Core principles of Safe Systems include safer people, safer roads, safer speeds, safer vehicles, and better post-crash care.

-A vision and a set of goals have been drafted by the project team and local agency staff to help guide the project.
-These will be further refined throughout community engagement.
+A vision and a set of goals have been developed by the project team and local agency staff to help guide the project.

 Crash Facts